bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 * 107 (Invalid Summary)
   You didn't specify a summary for the bug.
 * 116 (Dependency Loop)
-  You specified values in the "blocks" or "depends_on" fields that would cause a circular dependency between bugs.
+  You specified values in the "blocks" and "depends_on" fields, or the "regressions" and "regressed_by" fields, that would cause a circular dependency between bugs.
 * 120 (Group Restriction Denied)
   You tried to restrict the bug to a group which does not exist, or which you cannot use with this product.